-This no-knead 5-minute artisan bread is truly “revolutionary.”
+This 5-minute no-knead artisan bread recipe is truly “revolutionary.”
 That’s the word the authors who created this quick homemade bread recipe use to describe it, and we couldn’t agree more.
 Like so many rustic bread recipes, it relies on just pantry staples of all-purpose flour, yeast, salt, and water.
 But what distinguishes this recipe, its true genius, is the technique.
 There’s no kneading required.

 More than that, though, you can stash it in the fridge for later.
 So you simply forget about it until you’re overtaken by the craving for freshly baked bread.
 When that happens, you just grab the dough from the fridge, lop off enough for a loaf, shape it, let it rest a few moments, and then slide it in the oven before you continue to go about your life.
 We’re talking 5 minutes of effort here.
 Seriously.
 Just don’t forget to come back later to retrieve the best loaf of artisan bread you’ve ever experienced from the oven.–David Leite